nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

   </tr>
 </table>

-Reference to the resource for the Practitioner that collected the specimen.
+Reference to the resource for the practitioner who collected the specimen.

 ### collection.collected ###